AdrianCGallo/starter-academic/content/project/PhD_Dissertation/index.md

 I'm providing my written dissertation and presentation slides as I submitted them to my committee.
 Obviously there are __many__ edits.
 For example, I was rightfully scolded in the closed door session for saying "lignin content" when I should have said the more cumbersome "lignin contributions to the soil organic carbon pool".

 Nonetheless, I figured providing the deep thinking I've done so far is more helpful than waiting another 3-6 months until it's finally published.
+Besides, as someone passionate about SciComm I wanted this to be available sooner rather than later.

 This was presented on the 12th of October 2022
 - My defense on [YouTube](https://youtu.be/qrPpsV34E0A)